Lid171991/udacity-airflow-proj-jl/README.md

 ## Folders

-o The 'dag' folder contains final_project.py o The 'helpers' folder contains all sql statements & queries to create tables & load data o The 'operators' folder contains all of the custom operators required to run the pipeline successfully
+* The 'dag' folder contains final_project.py
+* The 'helpers' folder contains all sql statements & queries to create tables & load data
+* The 'operators' folder contains all of the custom operators required to run the pipeline successfully